 When being performed on Vault the gymnast jumps with both feet from the springboard which differentiates it from the floor version which is performed by hurdle stepping with one leg leading out in front and the feet only coming together when the gymnast is near the handstand position.

-How to Perform a Front Handspring
+How to do a Front Handspring Step by Step

 Mastering a front handspring requires proper technique and step-by-step progressions.
 Here are tips for how to perform the skill correctly: